OpenDosimeter/OpenDosimeter/README.md

 Interested?
 Reach out to Kian Shaker (kians@stanford.edu or opendosimeter@gmail.com)

 ## Acknowledgements
-The basis for our hardware and software is inspired by the fantastic [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector/tree/main) project, check it out!
+_Inspiration:_ The basis for our hardware and software is inspired by the fantastic [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector/tree/main) project, check it out!

+_Funding support:_ King Center on Global Development at Stanford University, Knut and Alice Wallenberg Foundation